btodorovic/management-vrf/README.md

 * BSS/OSS/NMS - is connected on the "noc" router, to ge-0/0/2 (in this demo - Linux server)
 * No special additions required on the "noc" router, this works out-of-the-box.

+**Effect:** Management traffic comes via the **MGMT** routing instance, where it hits the **lo0.1** loopback.
+This traffic is then passed towards the appropriate target daemon on the router (e.g. snmpd, ntpd etc.).
+The daemon receives the incoming messages and sends the responses back.
+However, since daemons operate at the underlying FreeBSD level, they are not VRF aware, so they send the traffic back using the default **inet** routing table.
+However, in the **inet** routing table, in the next-hop options, [next-table](https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/static-edit-routing-options.html) knob is present pointing to the **MGMT.inet.0** routing table, so the management traffic from the router towards the BSS/OSS/NMS servers will be redirected to the **MGMT** routing instance.

 ### Services Tested